Whiley/RFCs/text/0000-ambiguous-coercions.md

 Again, either case is valid for the return value as `{int kind, int payload}` is a subtype of both `{any kind, int payload}` and `{int kind, any payload}`.
 However, neither of the alternatives is more precise than the other.
-As such, the code generator cannot statically determine an appropriate type tag.
-This leads to the second rule of
+As such, _the code generator cannot statically determine an appropriate type tag in this case_.
+This leads to the second rule of coercions:
-coercions:

 **Rule 2:** _Ambiguous coercions are type errors._